erimcg/Using-D3js/05_06_stacks.md

 <svg id="demo4n" width="300" height="300"></svg>
 <svg id="demo4r" width="300" height="300"></svg>
 ```
-<figure class="sandbox"><figcaption>Figure 5. . </figcaption></figure>
+<figure class="sandbox"><figcaption>Figure 5.
+Stacks using d3.stackOffsetNone (left) and d3.stackOrderReverse (right). </figcaption></figure>

+### Ordering based on the sum of the values in each series

-+ [d3.stackOrderAscending(series)](https://github.com/d3/d3-shape#stackOrderAscending) - Orders all the series based on the sum of <i>all</i> the values of each series.
-The series with the smallest sum with be placed on the bottom, ascending upwards to the largest.
+D3.js provides two orderings that are based on the sum of the values in each series.

++ [d3.stackOrderAscending(series)](https://github.com/d3/d3-shape#stackOrderAscending) -  The series with the smallest sum with be placed on the bottom, ascending upwards to the largest.
-+ [d3.stackOrderDescending(series)](https://github.com/d3/d3-shape#stackOrderDescending) - Orders all the series based on the sum of <i>all</i> the values of each series.
-The series with the largest sum with be placed on the bottom, ascending upwards to the smallest.
-This is the opposite of `d3.stackOrderAscending()`.
++ [d3.stackOrderDescending(series)](https://github.com/d3/d3-shape#stackOrderDescending) - The series with the largest sum with be placed on the bottom, ascending upwards to the smallest.
 ```
 <script>
         var data = [